dfki-ric/docker_image_development/README.md

 * build a workspace image (shared for project) with a mounted workspace, hoem and startscript folders
    * if already in your registry, omit this step
    * readme in _image_setup/02_workspace_image_
-* develop your code
-* build a release image containing the workspace
-   * readme in _image_setup/03_release_image_
-* build archives with image and scritps to deploy to others
-   * readme in _image_setup/04_save_release_

-# Running
+# Development

-Before you run a container, check and edit the settings.bash to configure your images

 * git clone this repo to your system, rename the repo name locally
    * git clone https://git.hb.dfki.de/MY_PROJECT/docker_development MY_PROJECT

-## 3D Acceleration

-The images support 3D acceleration, when you have a nvidia card installed.
-If you don't have it installed or an nvidia card the images will still work.

-Install nvidia-docker2: Follow the instructions [here](https://github.com/NVIDIA/nvidia-docker).
+Before you run a container, check and edit the settings.bash to configure your images

 ## Start Container